Best Investment Options

 5. Public Provident Fund (PPF): Investing in PPF is the best option for those whose priority is the safety of their money.
 It is a long-term scheme (usually 15 years) that offers a reasonable rate of interest and returns on investment.
 One can start with a minimum of Rs.
 500 and up to a maximum limit of Rs.
 1.5 lakh in a financial year.

 6. Fixed Deposits (FD): Investing money in fixed deposits is quite common in India.
 As an investor, one may choose to put his hard-earned money as a fixed deposit for a period, ranging between 7 days to 10 years.
 These FDs offer a low return but are very safe and flexible.
-The FD is a very popular investment tool among senior citizens and people with very low-risk appetites.
+The FD is a very popular investment options tool among senior citizens and people with very low-risk appetites.
 Interest is paid quarterly or monthly, which is very convenient for those seeking regular income.

 7. Senior Citizen Saving Scheme (SCSS): It is the most appropriate investment choice for senior citizens of India.
 SCSS is a simple, safe, and reliable scheme for people above 60 years of age.
 One can invest up to a maximum of 15 lakhs.
 It offers a decent rate of returns.